 - Machinery and equipment

 - Office equipment

 - Furniture and fixtures

 What Is Fixed Asset Management?

 Fixed asset management is the process of tracking and monitoring business-owned physical assets.

-Much like other forms of asset management, such as ITAM and software asset management, monitoring assets is essential for any asset-intensive organization relying on the production of goods and services to drive income.
+Much like other forms of asset management, such as ITAM and software asset management, monitoring assets is essential for any asset-intensive organisation relying on the production of goods and services to drive income.

-A business can have multiple goals when it comes to managing their assets, including:
+A business can have multiple goals when it comes to managing its assets, including:

 - Real-time tracking